 40.1.
-Every housing finance company shall entrust to one of the scheduled commercial banks designated by it on that behalf, in the place where the registered office of the housing finance company is situated, the unencumbered approved securities required to be maintained by it in pursuance of Section 29B of the National Housing Bank Act, 1987;

-Provided that where a housing finance company intends to entrust these securities to the Stock Holding Corporation of India Ltd. or to its designated bankers at a place other than the place at which its registered office is situated or to keep them in the form of Constituent's Subsidiary General Ledger Account with a schedule commercial bank, or with a depository participant registered with Securities and Exchange Board of India established under Securities and Exchange Board of India Act, 1992 (15 of 1992), it shall obtain the prior approval in writing, of the NHB.
+Every housing finance company shall entrust to one of the scheduled commercial banks designated by it on that behalf, in the place where the registered office of the housing finance company is situated, the unencumbered approved securities required to be maintained by it in pursuance of Section 29B of the National Housing Bank Act, 1987; Provided that where a housing finance company intends to entrust these securities to the Stock Holding Corporation of India Ltd. or to its designated bankers at a place other than the place at which its registered office is situated or to keep them in the form of Constituent's Subsidiary General Ledger Account with a schedule commercial bank, or with a depository participant registered with Securities and Exchange Board of India established under Securities and Exchange Board of India established under Securities and in writing, of the NHB.